DoctorMcKay/sentry-bot-documentation/src/commands.md

 By default, this command will reply publicly.

-### Banned Members
+### Banned Users

 By default, the info output for a user will show "⛔ Banned from this server" if the user in question is banned from your server.
-To prevent this from being shown, change the "Banned members" option to "Do not show if a user is banned".
+To prevent this from being shown, change the "Banned users" option to "Do not show if a user is banned".

 ## User Info